msibal6/LabTourV2/README.md

 # Requirements
-You need to bring in the models from the google drive to make the scenes work.
+To correctly load all scenes, you must download the models from the Google models folder and bring them into the correct folder in Unity.